saitoshi/CodingInterviewQuestions/README.md

 ## Problem 22 - Fibbonacci Sequence

 Write a function that print outs the n-th entry in the fibonacci series.
 The fibonacci series is an ordering of numbers where each number is the sum of the preceeding two.

+## Problem 23 - Median Of Two Sorted Array

+Given two sorted array nums1 and nums2 of unequal length and return the median of the two sorted array.